JingyiChris/exSEEK/README.md

 > * Make sure that the parameter ***`small_rna`*** is ***`True`*** in `example_data/config/example.yaml`.
 > * The output folder `example_data/output/example/gbam` contains genome bam files.
 > * The output folder `example_data/output/example/tbam` contains transcriptome bam files for all types of RNA.
+> * The output folders `example_data/output/example/stats/mapped_read_length*/` contain the summary of read length distribution for each type of RNA.
+> * The output file `example_data/output/example/summary/read_counts.txt` is the summary of read counts mapped to all RNA types for all samples.
 > * You can check the read length distribution for each type of RNA in folder `example_data/output/example/stats/mapped_read_length/`.
 > * You can also check the summary of read counts mapped to all RNA types for all samples with the file `example_data/output/example/summary/read_counts.txt`.